FSIBT/PyMCNP/docs/source/pymcnp/inp.md

 ## AST Classes

 PyMCNP represents INP non-terminals with AST classes and stores them in nested subpackages.
-These AST class have methods for translating PyMCNP and INP:
+These AST class have methods for translating between PyMCNP and INP:

 * ``from_mcnp``.
 Parses INP source, checking for syntax and semantic errors.
 * ``to_mcnp``.
 Generates INP source from PyMCNP objects, reformatting.